-The Brisbane Valley Rail Trail (BVRT) follows the disused Brisbane Valley rail line that commenced construction at Wulkaraka near Ipswich in 1884 and was completed at Yarraman in 1913.
+The Brisbane Valley Rail Trail (BVRT) is a recreational trail that follows the disused Brisbane Valley rail line from Wulkuraka to Yarraman.

-Changing economic conditions through the mid-1900s eventually lead to the rail being closed in 1989.
+Changing economic conditions through the mid-1900s eventually led to the rail line being closed in 1989.

-The Brisbane Valley Rail Trail ( 221 KB) can be broken down into seven sections.
+The Brisbane Valley Rail Trail ( 2.8 MB) can be broken down into seven sections.